Changissnz/nu_merchant_principal/README.md

 There is a lot to be said,written, or however else communicated on the "power of language", specifically its broad role in retentive and transformative processes.
-There is a universal desire amongst sentient beings to privatize (form and uphold attributes of secrecy) communication to their personally desired degrees.
+A universal desire exists amongst sentient beings to privatize (form and uphold attributes of secrecy) communication to their personally desired degrees.
 Unwanted members, such as those that would oppose the